michelkana/lendingclub/CS109aLendingClub_Models.md

     Using a threshold of 0.804 guarantees a sensitivity of 0.944 and a specificity of 0.060, i.e. a false positive rate of 93.95%.

-Both Naive Bayes and random forest did not find enough information that would clearly distinguish the two classes of loans.
+Our Naive Bayes did not find enough information that would clearly distinguish the two classes of loans.

+However the ROC-AUC score was above 50%, this was a suprise for us.
+The F1 score and classification accuracy was more than average.
+We see this as a sign that the text data contains a sort of signal that if properly preprocessed, would contribute in a loan classification problem.

 ## Model Selection